<img src="http://www.eue21east.com/47538.png" style="display:none;">

 5aeb71cf-7332-4f41-be2a-41e78aff26c4.jpg

-When a visitor to our site (such as yourself) clicks on the real version of this CTA, they are immediately taken to a landing page where we politely ask for an email address to send the free eBook to.
+When a visitor to our site (such as yourself) clicks on the real version of this CTA link, they are immediately taken to a landing page where we politely ask for an email address to send the free eBook to.
 This is an essential component for your content marketing strategy.
 Making your content work for you with calls-to-action.

-What Your Visitors Can do
+What Visitors Can Do With Your CTA

 While your offer in the CTA can be any number of things that a visitor may want to access, there are a few typical offerings that can be used.
 The CTAs that can attract attention from potential leads include: